flowchartsman/influxmarshal/README.md

 Examples of struct field tags and their meanings:

-      // Value appears in influxDB as field with key "myName".
+      // Value appears in InfluxDB as field with key "myName".
       Value int `influx:"myName"`

-      // Value appears in influxDB as tag with key "myName" and stringified
+      // Value appears in InfluxDB as tag with key "myName" and stringified
       // integer representation
       Value int `influx:"myname,tag"`

-      // Value appears in influxDB as field with key "myName" but will be
+      // Value appears in InfluxDB as field with key "myName" but will be
       // ommitted if it has a zero value as defined above.
       Value int `influx:"myName,omitzero"`

-      // Value appears in influxDB as field with key "Value" (the default), but
+      // Value appears in InfluxDB as field with key "Value" (the default), but
     	 // will be ommitted if it has a zero value.
       Value int `influx:",omitzero"`

       // Value is ignored by this package.
       Value int `influx:"-"`

-      // Value appears in influxDB with field key "-".
+      // Value appears in InfluxDB with field key "-".
       Value int `influx:"-,"`

 Anonymous struct fields will be marshaled with their package-local type name